MetOffice/simulation-systems/source/Reviewers/codereview.rst

 areas of concern.
 This Code Review section should be completed once you are finished.

-Work through the code review template considering each question in turn.
+Work through the review template considering each question in turn.
 These will include areas such as:

 .. dropdown:: Is the pull request and testing complete?